Butterfly Effects and Battleship Defects

 There is no grace in the fight.

 The British battlecruisers open fire first at 0552.
 They nominally possess a decisive firepower advantage over the Germans, with 20 large guns—twelve on Trafalgar and eight on Hood—against the German 8.
 However, due to the approach angle, Hood can only engage with A and B turret.
-Further, Hood is still armed with the older, shorter BL 15-inch Mark I as the ship had been denied a long-needed refit due to dockyard availability, high demand for fast capital units in the ‘30s, and the Treasury’s tight hold of the pursestring.
+Further, Hood is still armed with the older, shorter BL 15-inch Mark I as the ship had been denied a long-needed refit due to dockyard availability, high demand for fast capital units in the ‘30s, and the Treasury’s tight hold of the purse strings.

 The ragged Mighty Hood lands the first hit of the day on Bismarck, and will eventually land two more.
 This first impact tears a massive hole in the German’s bow and pierces her forward fuel tanks, slowing the battlewagon and making her leave an oil slick.
 The German lands its first strike on Trafalgar soon after—after a delay caused by Admiral Lütjens refusing to give permission to fire—utterly obliterating one of Traf’s six-inch secondaries and starting a large fire aft.